 1.)
 Get a static base environment working

-Steps in this direction have been done in the sabotage and bootstrap Linux distribution.
+Steps in this direction have been done in the sabotage, bootstrap and morpheus Linux distributions.
 They should serve as a base for further a further extension to make a base environment which can be used by the average suckless user.

 2.)
 Allow the emulation of the old behaviour